|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

-An interrupted aortic arch is a rare heart defect.
+An interrupted aortic arch (IAA) is a rare heart defect.
 The aortic arch is part of the major blood vessel that helps move blood from the heart to the rest of the body.
-With this defect, the aortic arch is interrupted or incomplete.
-Blood cannot flow through it normally.
-This makes blood flow to the body less efficient.
-Children with this defect may also have a hole in the wall between the right and left chambers in the heart.
+With IAA, the aortic arch is interrupted or incomplete.
+Blood cannot flow the way it should.
+Children with IAA may also have a hole in the wall between the right and left chambers in the heart.

 Risk Factors TOP

-There is an increased risk for this condition if your child also has DiGeorge syndrome.
-This is a chromosomal abnormality.
+There is an higher risk for IAA if your child also has DiGeorge syndrome.
+This is a problem with the chromosomes.

-Symptoms typically appear within the first day or two after birth.
+Symptoms often appear within the first day or two after birth.
 Many times, the baby will show symptoms soon after birth.
-Tell your doctor if you notice the following in your infant or child:
+Tell your doctor if you notice:

 During the exam, the doctor may detect:

-These symptoms may be due to other conditions.
+These symptoms may be due to other health problems.

-Certain medications will usually be given to keep some blood flowing through another blood vessel called the ductus arteriosus.
-This allows some blood to get around the interruption in the aorta.
-This is a temporary treatment.
+Certain medicines will often be given to keep some blood flowing through another blood vessel called the ductus arteriosus.
+This lets some blood get around the interruption in the aorta.
+This is a short term treatment.

 Medications may also:

-Surgery is needed to correct the defect.
-Surgery aims to form a connection between the 2 parts of the aortic arch.
+Surgery is needed to fix IAA.
+Surgery aims to form a connection between the two parts of the aortic arch.
 The hole in the heart between the ventricles is also closed.
 The ductus arteriosus is then closed.